 The time David Bowie answered the famous Marcel Proust questionnaire

 Marcel Proust was a renowned and acclaimed French novelist and critic.
-He is widely considered to be one of the most influential authors of the 20th century, thanks, in part, to one set of questions.
-Here, we take a look back at David Bowie’s revealing answers to ‘Proust’s Questionnaire’.
+He is widely considered one of the most influential authors of the 20th century which was thanks, in part, to one set of questions that are the quickest way to unveil somebody’s true character.
+Here, we take a look back at one of the most up close and personal interviews of Bowie’s career.
+Below, we look at David Bowie’s revealing answers to ‘Proust’s Questionnaire’.

 Famously, Proust’s lasting legacy remains his epic novel À la recherche du temps perdu—a piece of work which translates in English as In Search of Lost Time.
 The novel, written in 1909 when Proust was 38, is split into seven volumes and totals in excess of 4,300 pages.
-A real doozy.
+A real doozy for even the avid reader Bowie.

 Prior to his fame, however, Proust filled out an English-language questionnaire given to him by his friend and the daughter of the French President Felix Faure, Antoinette.
 At the time, Antoinette described the questionnaire as a “confession album” but, in today’s tongue, it is more commonly referred to as a personality test.
 With basic questions, the test would lead to determine the “tastes and aspirations of the taker.”

 While Proust originally answered the questions in 1890, the manuscript of his answers would not be discovered until some thirty years later in 1924.
-Given his reputation, Proust’s answers would become a major collectable item and had fans of his chomping at the bit to own it.
+Given his reputation, Proust’s answers would become a major collectable item and had fans of his chomping at the bit to own it and have a go themselves.
 The memorabilia was subsequently sold at auction in 2003 for an eye-watering figure of €102,000.

 Such was the popularity of his answers and the form of questioning, leading members of popular culture, across film, television and music, would follow the pattern in their own distinct manner.

 The first to do this, television host Bernard Pivot, used the Proust questionnaire to get a better reading of his celebrity guests.
-This pattern was later followed by James Lipton, the host of the TV program Inside the Actors Studio, who developed the questions used in Proust’s original questionnaire to interview his guests with his own unique patter.
+This pattern was later followed by James Lipton, the host of the TV program Inside the Actors Studio, who developed the questions used in Proust’s original questionnaire to interview his guests with his own unique pattern and personality.

-More recently, inspired by Proust, Pivot and Lipton, Vanity Fair magazine followed suit and regularly included a Proust-style question to interview popular celebrities.
+More recently, Proust, Pivot and Lipton inspired Vanity Fair magazine to follow suit and regularly included a Proust-style question to interview popular celebrities and have its ubiquitous nature to unseat usually media-savvy interviewees.
 Vanity Fair’s version of the format would appear on the back page of their publication and have done so since the 1970s.
-Given its popularity, the magazine then published the book ‘Vanity Fair’s Proust Questionnaire’ and included a series of their favourites.
+Given its popularity, the magazine published the book ‘Vanity Fair’s Proust Questionnaire’ and included a series of their favourites.

 One of the subjects that appeared in the Vanity Fair archives is the great David Bowie.
 The singer, actor and mime artist (yes, really) has had such a long and varied career that you’d imagine he would get bored of some of the more middling questions.
 But he doesn’t.

-Throughout the questionnaire, Bowie remains not only attached and engaged but whip-smart, totally in control and completely captivating.
+Throughout the questionnaire, Bowie remains not only attached and engaged but whip-smart, totally in control and completely captivating — compared to some of his other, more tempestuous, conversations, it’s a joy to read.
 Whether it’s revealing his ‘greatest fear’, which he says is “Converting kilometres to miles,” or sharing his most relatable historic figure (“Santa Claus”), Bowie is pure class throughout.

 David Bowie answers Proust’s Questionnaire: